iTwin/bis-schemas/Domains/StructuralAnalysis/StructuralAnalysis.remarks.md

 Loads in StructuralAnalysis schema are always hosted - they always have related [Member](#member), [Support](#support) or [Vertex](#vertex) which is assigned through [RelativeLocationAspect](#relativelocationaspect).
 Load values are assigned through [LoadValueAspect](#loadvalueaspect).

 StructuralAnalysis provide multiple [LoadTypes](#loadtype), all these types could be grouped into a [LoadContainer](#loadcontainer) which can be either [LoadGroup](#loadgroup) or [LoadCase](#loadcase).
 LoadCases can reference LoadGroups.
+Based on Load condition: amount of force produced by the same Load might varry.
+This variantion is calculated using Load Factors that are defined in a Load Container.

 Loads are subclassed by the area they affect: